 Your best defense against cavities is a consistent program of daily brushing and flossing, and regular professional cleanings and examinations.
 Yet, cavities can still occur, requiring tooth fillings.

-Healthy and aesthetic: dental fillings in Richmond, VASince the 1800s, amalgam has been widely used to repair cavities.
+Healthy and aesthetic: dental fillings in Glen Allen, VASince the 1800s, amalgam has been widely used to repair cavities.
 It is a combination of metals, including about 50 percent mercury, which gives these fillings a silvery color.
 An increasing number of health- and appearance-conscious individuals are choosing restorations that do not “broadcast” repaired tooth decay.

 Dr. Hart restores cavities with composite resin that blends beautifully with natural tooth color.
 This compound contains no mercury or metal, and it is free of BPAs.
 The next generation composites used at Richmond Family Dentistry are strong and durable, suitable for any location in the mouth (including molars).